 Adenoidectomy is the removal of the adenoids.
 The adenoids are located in the back of the nose near the throat.
 They are thought to help with immunity against infections in children.

 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

 General anesthesia is used.
-It will block any pain and keep you asleep.
+You will be asleep.

-Less than 45 minutes
+About 45 minutes

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Academy of Otolaryngology—Head and Neck Surgery

 Adenoids and adenoidectomies.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/en/kids/adenoids.html.
 Accessed December 2, 2020.